EDITION 10 about OBOO,

 by square footage, but why should permit costs?
 A home double the

-size may cost double to build, but does it really cost double to review
+size may cost double to build, but does it really cost double to inspect the plans or work?
+"Inspection cost by square

 buildings weren't suffering a rash of falling down or burning

-up.
-When then-Department head James Vlahovich pushed the Code in 2004, he admitted he "was not able to recount actual
+up, and Vlahovich admitted he "was not able to recount actual

 deaths due to lack of codes."
 Citizen Kelly